B-Awasthi/optimization_models_ampl/README.md

 # optimization_models_ampl
-Implementation of optimization models from "Model Building I'm Mathematical Programming - HP Williams" in AMPL
+Implementation of optimization models from "Model Building in Mathematical Programming - HP Williams" in AMPL